timmcginley/Agile/Schedule/01/README.md

 ## Lecture

 1. Architectural engineering in an uncertain future.
-1. Focus Areas / System
+1. Focus Areas / System / Meta Discplinary?

 1. Uncertainty
 1. Plan for the course